Maira-Izhar/Assembly-Language--Happy-Number/README.md

 iterations of the process.
 The number for which this process ends in 1 within 256 iterations is called a happy number, otherwise it is called an unhappy number.
 # Compiler
-This code is built and tested on Visual Studio 2022.
+This code is built and tested on DOSBox.